Robin Mather Fixed Gear Bike

-A gallery of the frame build is here
+A gallery of the original frame build is here

 The frame and fork were custom built by Robin Mather, near Bath (UK).
 The front triangle is Reynolds 853, the rear stays are 725 and the fork is Reynolds 525.
-I think the head tube is 725, too.
 It's silver brazed.

 The tubes are connected with Pacenti lugs.
 The fork crown is stainless steel.
 I asked Robin to cut the lugs so as to make them simple but elegant.
 Nothing too curly or ornate.
 I think he did an amazing job.
 The fork crown and rear fork ends (drop outs) are my two favourite features.
 The cutting and polishing of the fork crown are incredibly precise as is the paint work by Argos Cycles.